 The Department of Music offers two types of degrees with a major in Music: the Bachelor of Arts (BA) in Music Studies and the Bachelor of Music (BM).
 Each requires some level of degree preparation at your previous college.
 Please visit FAQs for questions.

 For applicants interested in the Bachelor of Art or the Music Minor, no additional application materials or audition in necessary during the application phase.

-For transfer students, is advised that you enter in with at least some music coursework at your previous college to pursue the BA degree.
-As a guide, use the degree sheet for your prospective BA .
-General recommendations for preparation coursework include: one year in Theory, Musicianship and Applied music classes, a class in Music History (Mus10 Series equivalent), and World Music, are the most helpful towards meeting your lower division requirements.
-It is possible to come in without all, or only some, of the suggested prep work done.
+For transfer students, is advised that you enter UCSB with at least some music coursework at your previous college to pursue the BA degree.
+Generally we recommend taking music theory, musicianship, applied performance, music history (Mus10 Series equivalent), and world music classes.
+All are helpful towards meeting your lower division requirements.

-Most Theory and Musicianship classes taken at a previous college do not automatically apply to your degree requirments at UCSB.
+Please note that most Theory and Musicianship classes taken at a previous college do not automatically apply to your degree requirements at UCSB.
 A placement exam, taken at the beginning of Fall quarter, is required for all incoming Music Majors.
 Transfer students who have already taken these classes at their college may find that they are placed at an earlier stage of equivalence at UCSB.

 To apply to the BA, only step one, below, is necessary.
 You do not need to audtion or send in any other materials to the Music Department.

 Entrance to the Bachelor of Music (BM) programs at any level is only by audition to talented performers who meet the required standard.